-3. Apply and obtain an import permit – this permit is normally issued only for a period of six months.
+3. Apply and obtain an import permit – this permit is usually issued only for six months.

 5. This next step is a very vital part of the entire process.
 This involves procuring the required veterinary documents from the government approved laboratory and veterinarian.
 Your pet must not have been under quarantine restrictions in the 30 days before export.
 These documents play a pivotal role in moving your pet into Australia.
 Hence exercise great attention in this entire exercise to make it completely fool-proof.

-6. The next step is booking the transportation for your pet.
-There are certain specified air ports through which your pet can enter Australia.
+6. The next step is booking transportation for your pet.
+There are certain specified airports through which your pet can enter Australia.
 Your pet should be booked in an IATA approved container as ‘manifested cargo’.
 If trans-shipment is required while travel, prior permission must be sought from the quarantine authorities in the country of trans-shipment.

 7. Within a fortnight before departure, all regular vaccinations must be given.

 8. If your pet is a dog, then it needs to undergo some more tests for additional canine diseases within 30 days of export.

 9. Within 4 days of export, you need to complete a pre-export inspection and get your pet passed in this certification.